Get

 3. Use a Balm

 A dog-friendly balm can keep your pup’s pads moisturized and free of cracks.
-There are quite a few for sale online but you can always ask your vet for recommendations as well.
+There are quite a few for sale online but you can always ask a vet for recommendations as well.
 However, we still recommend using an Elizabethan collar so they don’t lick the balm off straight away without allowing it time to work its magic.

 4. Cover Your Pup’s Feet